 Genetically Modified Foods

 Supporters of the practice praise scientists for using biotechnology to create hardy, disease-resistant plant species that grow bigger and faster in poorer conditions.
 Others are concerned that genetically modified crops might breed with wild crops and cause undesired changes in local ecosystems.

 Monsanto and other seed-patenting giants actively prosecute farmers they believe to be saving seeds.
-Seed-patent holders believe their practices are ethical because they will reduce pesticide and water use over time.
-The Center for Food Safety believes seed patenting has dangerous implications for the future of agriculture, as control of seeds, and therefore the world's food supply, moves to corporate ownership.
+Seed-patent holders believe their practices are ethical because the new plants reduce pesticide and water use over time.
+The Center for Food Safety believes seed patenting has dangerous implications for the future of agriculture, as control of seeds -- and the world's food supply -- moves to corporate ownership.